khiwniti/bitebase-backend-express/CLOUDFLARE_DEPLOYMENT.md

-# BiteBase Backend - Cloudflare Workers Deployment Guide
+# 🚀 BiteBase API - Cloudflare Workers Deployment Guide

 ## Overview

+**UPDATED**: Lightweight worker deployment optimized for production performance at `api.bitebase.app`.

-This guide explains how to deploy the BiteBase backend to Cloudflare Workers for global edge deployment with automatic scaling.
+This guide explains how to deploy the optimized BiteBase backend to Cloudflare Workers for global edge deployment with automatic scaling.

 ## Prerequisites